 Cohen delivers her most soulful tenor performance to date on "The Wedding," produces some poignant soprano work at the start of "Tudo Que Voce Podia Ser," and walks a line between seductive and mournful on "As Rosas Nao Falam."
 She shares a deep and abiding love for choro music with D'Rivera ("Um A Zero"), engages in a Louis Armstrong

-Anat's Dance; La Vie En Rose; All Brothers; As Rosas Nao Falam; Nightmare; Nightmare; Tudoo Que Voce Podia Ser; And The World Weeps; Olha Maria; Kick Off; Um A Zero; The Wedding.
+Anat's Dance; La Vie En Rose; All Brothers; As Rosas Nao Falam; Nightmare; Tudo O Que Voce Podia Ser; And The World Weeps; Olha Maria; Kickoff; Um X Zero; The Wedding.

 Anat Cohen: clarinet, alto saxophone, tenor saxophone; Jason Lindner: piano; Joe Martin: bass; Daniel Freedman: drums; Wycliffe Gordon: trombone, vocal; Paquito d’Rivera: clarinet.